rmknae/DSD_2023-ee-3/Lab_Folder/README.md

 # 📌 Lab_no_2 Repository

-This repository contains the design and verification files for **Lab_no_2**, including SystemVerilog code, test benches, constraints, and documentation.
+This repository contains the design and verification files for **Lab_no_2**, including SystemVerilog code,constraints, and documentation.

 ## 📂 Folder Structure

-## 🚀 Project Overview

-This project involves the design, simulation, and implementation of a digital system using **SystemVerilog** and **FPGA constraints**.

 ## 🛠 Tools & Technologies